kmierzeje/django-native-search/README.md

 Now your index will be always up-to-date.

 ### Searching
-You can search the index simply by calling the manager's `search` method:
+You can search the index by calling the manager's `search` method.
+The query is tokenized using the same `tokenize` method as when indexing.
+All tokens must be found in a document to consider it
+matched:
 ```python
 qs = BookIndexEntry.objects.search('Monty Python')
 ```
 This will return a `QuerySet` of `BookIndexEntry` which contain both "Monty" and "Python" case sensitively.
 If you want your search to be case-insensitive, then provide the query in lowercase:
 ```python
 qs = BookIndexEntry.objects.search('circus')
 ```